 Grace Behind the Wheel

 Sixteen years old.
 The age that came with the one little piece of plastic I’d been waiting for since my first toy car.
-I took the class, passed the test, waited in the line, and after what seemed like forever, the women sitting in the small cubicle at the DMV handed it to me: my driver’s license.
+I took the class, passed the test, waited in the line, and after what seemed like forever, the woman sitting in the small cubicle at the DMV handed it to me: my driver’s license.

 The first thing I thought about was my newfound freedom: the freedom to go wherever I wanted, whenever I wanted.
 The images flashing through my mind (strongly resembling the numerous teen films I’ve watched in my lifetime) involved mainly having a mini-party in my car anytime I drove anywhere.
 Loud music, lots of people, maybe some dancing, the works; basically, most of the things I’m not supposed to do while driving.